6 Different Ways to See Glow Worms in New Zealand

 If you want a more hands-on experience when seeking out New Zealand’s glow worms, glow worm kayaking tours area fun and fantastic option on the North Island.
 Kayak at dusk on placid lakes and up hidden streams to intimate glow worm hideouts.
 Glow worm kayaking tours are available in the following locations:

 After a lakeshore picnic, kayak along Lake McLaren to one of its hidden streams lined with glow worms.
-Check out 10 Free and Cheap Things to do in Tauranga and Mt Maunganui for more activities in the area.
+Check out The Complete Guide to Tauranga for more activities in the area.

 Mix the enchantment of seeing a galaxy of glow worms in the cave ceilings with a thrilling caving adventure tour.
 Abseil, climb and float on rubber tubes through the caves networks of New Zealand while spotting hundreds of blue shining lights of the glow worms.
 The locations for glow worm caving tours are as follows: